4–5 large carrots, chopped into 1/2-inch thick slices (2–3 cups)

-1 1/2 – 2pounds baby gold or baby red potatoes, cut into 1-inch pieces (about 5 cups)
+1 1/2pounds baby gold or baby red potatoes (cut into 1-inch pieces if they aren’t already this size)

 Before You Begin!
 If you make this, please leave a review and rating letting us know how you liked this recipe!
 This helps our business thrive & continue providing free recipes.